PlatinumVoyager/SpyGazer/README.md

 <h3><u>Websocket Shell Features:</u></h3>

-* Command execution on the fly.
+1. Command execution on the fly.
-* In-built Python3 script manager (run, import).
+1. In-built Python3 script manager (run, import).
-* Server wide shutdown capability.
+1. Server wide shutdown capability.
-* Variable range text marking (highlighting).
+1. Variable range text marking (highlighting).
+   * Useful for color coding specific lines, characters or entire fields of text within the bounds of the console context.
-* Quick-access color customization options.
+1. Quick-access color customization options.
+   * No need to access the navigation bar "Terminal Settings" in order to change color options.
-* Command and UI based `clear` functionality.
+1. Command and UI based `clear` functionality.
+   * Recursively delete the necessary child-elements to "reset" the screen origin back to default behavior.
+      * *NOTE*: Default behavior = reloading the URI `/subshell`
-* "Click-back" to console/terminal for responsive minimization of the navagation bar.
+1. "Click-back" to console/terminal for responsive minimization of the navagation bar.
+   * Allows both mobile and desktop operators to actively reposition the navbar when resuming console command invocations.
+1. Back-end websocket server network status (ONLINE/OFFLINE) profiling detection.
+1. Custom packet crafted Traceroute/ICMP facilities to extrapolate information pertaining to the functionality of the websocket server.

 <hr>